Bricktech2000/Notes/notes/proof.md

 **see** [[zero-knowledge proof]], [[math notation]]

-**definition** A _mathematical proof_ is an inferential argument for a mathematical [[logic statement]], showing that the stated assumptions logically guarantee the conclusion. &mdash; Wikipedia
+**definition** A _mathematical proof_ is an inferential argument for a mathematical [[logic statement]], showing that the stated assumptions logically guarantee the conclusion. --- Wikipedia

 [[boolean algebra]] properties and identities can be useful in [[proof]]s